SkyKings-Guild/SkyKings/events.md

 Events are a fairly unique feature of our bot.
 They work similar to the events in our [Discord](https://discord.gg/XqUQBqTh27).

 ## Starting an Event
-Starting an event is very simple, just run the `k!event start` command with the event type, the channel the leaderboard should be in, a role to ping (optional), and the event duration.
+Starting an event is very simple, just run the `/event start` command with the event type, the channel the leaderboard should be in, a role to ping (optional), and the event duration.

 ![image](https://user-images.githubusercontent.com/49261529/124861527-a0a9af80-df68-11eb-9d7b-6dd08313df95.png)